Wilcolab/Anythink-Market-nrd81/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Start by installing Docker from https://docs.docker.com/get-docker/ If you get the "WSL 2 installation is incomplete" error, install the linux kernel from https://aka.ms/wsl2kernel You can verify docker is ready by running the following commands in your terminal: docker -v and docker-compose -v run docker-compose up test this by pointing your browser to http://localhost:3000/api/ping